mmkuang/grayclhn.github.io/index.md

 * Other websites: I'm listed on [IDEAS](http://ideas.repec.org/f/pca491.html) and on [Google Scholar](http://scholar.google.com/citations?hl=en&user=OS8d9ycAAAAJ).
-  I'm unsure if those sites are useful, so let me know if they are.
+  I'm not sure if those sites are useful.
+Let me know if they are.

 You can reach me by email at <gcalhoun@iastate.edu>.
 My office is Heady Hall, room 467, (515) 294-6271.
 If you find any errors on my